-Make sure to include on your itinerary a visit to the Martin House.
+Make sure to include a visit to the Martin House on your itinerary.
 It was designed by Frank Lloyd Wright for wealthy Buffalo businessman Darwin D. Martin.
-Consisting of six interconnected buildings, the complex is considered to amongst Wright’s finest achievements.
+Consisting of six interconnected buildings, the complex is considered to be amongst Wright’s finest achievements.
 It was designated a National Historic Landmark in 1986.
-Wright designed several residential and recreational buildings in Buffalo, all which are available to tour.
-Check out our list of things to do in Buffalo.
+Wright designed several residential and recreational buildings in Buffalo, all of which are available to tour.

-Speaking of architecture, Sahlen Field, home of the Bison, is one of the most significant ballparks in the sport’s history, even if it is relatively unknown to most baseball fans.
-Built in 1998, Sahlen Field was designed by the architect firm HOK Sport as one of the first retro-classic stadiums, a concept that features distinctive aesthetics and architecture, and a location within the downtown area.
+Speaking of architecture, Sahlen Field, home of the Bison, is one of the most significant ballparks in all of baseball, even if it is relatively unknown to most fans.
+Built in 1998, Sahlen Field was designed by the architect firm HOK Sport as one of the first retro-classic stadiums, a style that features distinctive aesthetics and architecture, and a location within the downtown area.
 A few years later, the same firm constructed Oriole Park at Camden Yards, kicking off a new wave of ballpark design that has become commonplace across major league baseball.

 Home of the Brooklyn Cyclones (New York Mets Single-A team)

 One could spend a whole afternoon simply wandering the Coney Island boardwalk and only scratch the surface of things to do.
 But there are a few must-see attractions.
-One of those is Luna Park.
-Opened in 2010 and named after the original amusement park that operated just north of the current park’s location in the first half of the 20th century, Luna is home to dozens of rides, games, shops and dining options.
+One of those is Luna Park, an amusement park home to dozens of rides, games, shops and dining options.
 And don’t forget to take a ride on the Cyclone.
 Built in 1927, the Cyclone is the country’s oldest wooden roller coaster still in operation.
 After you work up an appetite, head to the corner of Surf and Stillwell for a hot dog from the original Nathan’s Famous location.

 Another top Coney Island attraction is the New York Aquarium, home to 8,000 animals including penguins, seals and a variety of shark species.
-(Save 20% on admission when you purchase tickets in advance online.)
-If you’re in the mood for some music, since opening in 2016, the Ford Amphitheater has played host to a who’s-who of musical acts including the Beach Boys, Sting and Peter Gabriel.
+If you’re in the mood for some music, head to the Ford Amphitheater.
+Since opening in 2016, the venue has played host to a who’s-who of musical acts including the Beach Boys, Sting and Peter Gabriel.

 Scranton is more than just the home of Dunder Mifflin Paper Company.
 The northeastern Pennsylvania city played an important role in American history, one you can learn all about with a visit to the Electric City.